WoollyMittens/useful-dial/README.md

 Adjust the rotation frame.

+## How to build the script

+This project uses node.js from http://nodejs.org/

+This project uses grunt.js from http://gruntjs.com/

+The following commands are available for development:
++ `npm install` - Installs the prerequisites.
++ `grunt import` - Re-imports libraries from supporting projects to `./src/libs/` if available under the same folder tree.
++ `grunt dev` - Builds the project for development purposes.
++ `grunt prod` - Builds the project for deployment purposes.
++ `grunt watch` - Continuously recompiles updated files during development sessions.
++ `grunt serve` - Serves the project on a temporary web server at http://localhost:8000/ .

 ## License

 This work is licensed under a Creative Commons Attribution 3.0 Unported License.
 The latest version of this and other scripts by the same author can be found at http://www.woollymittens.nl/